IsuritaAce/EEE199-Care2E/README.md

 # Development of Time-division Multiplexing Scanner for Weather Stations of Different Protocols Using Software Defined Radio
-A weather-monitoring system has been developed such that it receives data from multiple weather stations.
+A weather-monitoring system has been developed such that it receives data from multiple weather stations and sends said data into an online database.
 It employs two software-defined radios (SDRs) acting as receivers, one that is dedicated for a specific weather station, while the other switches between two other weather stations that have different frequencies and protocols.

 <img src="https://github.com/user-attachments/assets/933e7a29-1867-42ee-9f0f-0489bac95514" height="300">